 EdgeHTML 17 introduces support for Subresource Integrity (SRI).
-Subresource Integrity is a secuirty feature that allows browsers to verify that fetched resources (e.g. images, scripts, fonts, etc.) are delivered without unexpected manipulation.
+Subresource Integrity is a security feature that allows browsers to verify that fetched resources (such as images, scripts, fonts, and so on) are delivered without unexpected manipulation.

 integrity attribute containing a cryptographic hash representation of the resource that you expect to load on your webpage to a

 <link> element, like the example below.
 Then, Microsoft Edge will compare the requested resource to the hash defined in the

 integrity attribute.
 If they do not match, Microsoft Edge will not execute the resource and returns an error to the network.

 Also new in EdgeHTML 17, the Upgrade-Insecure-Requests request header allows browsers to request a secure browsing experience.
 This header tells the server that the browser supports upgrading any insecure requests and the user should be redirected to a secure version of the site if available.

 Full support for Variable Fonts (including CSS font-variation-settings and font-optical-sizing) is available in EdgeHTML 17.
 Variable fonts enable developers to achieve the look of seemingly different typefaces with a single font by adjusting various axes – reducing the need for multiple font files and bettering performance.